 Saffron root is used to dye golden yellow-

 Nato bark is used to dye a rich lovely red-

 Eucalyptus leaves are used for dyeing and as a dye fixative.

 Once the yarn is dyed, the warp is set up on the loom.
 [Photo: Zety Be setting up warp.]

 Once the warp is set up, weaving can begin on the floor loom.
 [Photo: Norbertine weaving]

 Once weaving is complete, the scarves or shawls are washed thoroughly, hung to dry, tassles are tied, and then they are ironed with an old fashioned flat iron.

-Apart from our wild silk, we also use cultivated Mulberry silk for our white colored yarn.
-We use Mulberry silk for the white yarn, since the wild silk is naturally a linen color, and we don't want to bleach the wild silk to make it white.
-So when you see white yarn in a scarf, it's likely that there are 2 species of silk in that piece- wild silk and Mulberry silk!
+In addition to our wild Borocera silk, we also use cultivated Mulberry silk.
+We use Mulberry silk for our white yarn, since the Mulberry silk is naturally white.
+In contrast, wild Borocera silk is naturally a linen color, and we don't bleach wild silk to make it white.
+So when you see white yarn in a scarf, it's likely that there are 2 species of silk in that piece- Mulberry silk and Borocera silk!
 [Below Marthe holds some cultivated Mulberry silk cocoons.]

 A weaver cultivates the Mulberry silk cocoons on a shelf in her house.
 The silkworms feed on Mulberry leaves.
 A month after hatching, the worms will form their cocoons.